f-pisani/france-ehealth-certificates/README.md

 You need to implement [French regulations][5] on your side.

 ## Do it work with European certificates ?
-No. European certificates use another format to store and validate certificates.
+No. European certificates use another format of certificates.

 You can find more information [here][6].